unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 ---
-title: Free Domain Minting Guide
+title: Free Domain Minting Guide | Unstoppable Domains Developer Portal
 description: This guide covers the process for configuring the Reseller account to mint free domains.
 ---